kri-pa08/Animated-Coffee-Shop-Website/README.md

-Animatedoffee shop website with HTML Css and JavaScript
+Animated coffee shop website with HTML Css and JavaScript